makrai/notes/bruyne-21-cross-framework-dutch-emo.md

 * We show that dimensional representations can indeed boost performance for emotion classification, especially in the meta-learning setting
   * up to 7% macro F1-score compared to regular emotion classification
-  * The pivot method was not able to compete with the base model, but
+  * pivot method was not able to compete with the base model, but
     * categories do benefit from the additional VAD information,
     * hE the opposite does not hold
     * ie the VAD model is more robust than the classification model
   * further inspection suggests that it could be efficient, provided that the VAD regression model is further improved
-  * gold VAD + rule-based mapping: performance on par with the base model ie the pivot method could be efficient, provided that the VAD regression model is further improved
+  * gold (oracle) VAD + rule-based mapping: performance = the base model ie the pivot method could be efficient, provided that the VAD regression model is further improved

 # 1 Intro